aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 **Failover Test**
-Now we will simulate a failure scenario where one node in one AZ becomes unavailable.
+Now we will simulate a failure scenario where one node in one AZ becomes unavailable (as we have just one node per AZ this can reproduce a full AZ failure).
-To see that data gets persisted even in case of a failure let’s write some information into the Cassandra cluster.
+To see that data gets persisted even in case of a failure let’s write some information into the Cassandra cluster before simulating the failure.

-Connect to one node:
+Connect to node zero of the Cassandra cluster:
 ```
 kubectl exec -it cassandra-0 -- cqlsh
 ```